-The Integrated Early Years Service (Camden Sure Start) has an ambitious vision for young children and families in the borough in which integrated universal and targeted services are developed and delivered through strong relationships between midwives, health visitors and GPs, early education providers, Family Workers, Job Centre Plus, primary schools, voluntary sector organisations and parents.
-Based on local need, services are delivered from children’s centres and across a network of community buildings, in five localities covering the whole of Camden.
+We have an ambitious vision for children and families in the borough in which services are developed and delivered through strong relationships between GPs, education providers, Family Workers, Job Centre Plus, primary schools, voluntary sector organisations and parents.
+Based on local need, services are delivered from a range of locations.

 To find out more about what it is like to work at Camden, meet some of our People by clicking HERE

 Working for Camden

 We’re ready to welcome your ideas, your views, and your rebellious spirit.
 Help us redefine how we’re supporting people, and we’ll redefine what a career can be.